Kedhareswer/emotion_recognition/README.md

 ```
 2. Open your web browser and navigate to `http://localhost:5000`
 3. Grant camera permissions when prompted
-4. The system will start detecting emotions in real-time
+4. The system will start detecting emotions in real-time (model-integration issues)

 ### Desktop Application